Table of Contents

 If you’ve heard of “Plain Old C# Objects” (POCOs) or “Plain Old Java Objects” (POJOs), this is the homeless edition.
 This diagram mixes up a number of different levels of detail.

-Well, most of them seem to be C# components, services, modules or objects and they’re much like what we’ve seen on some of the other diagrams.
+Well, most of them seem to be C# components, services, modules or objects, and they’re much like what we’ve seen on some of the other diagrams.
 There’s also a “data access” box and a “logger” box, which could be frameworks or architectural layers.
 Do all of these boxes represent the same level of granularity as the console application and the database?
 Or are they actually part of the application?
 I suspect the latter, but the lack of boundaries makes this diagram confusing.
 I’d like to draw a big box around most of the boxes to say “all of these things live inside the console application”.
 I want to give those boxes a home.
-Again, I do want to understand how the system has been decomposed into smaller components, but I also want to know about the execution context too.
+Again, I do want to understand how the system has been decomposed into smaller components, but I also want to understand how they exist in the wider context of architectural building blocks.

 Choose your own adventure